ANTIBIOTICS - ANTI-FUNGALS - ANTI-VIRALS - ANTI-PARASITICS (Updated March 2012)

 In the context of any Lyme treatment and not as stand-alone regimen, the main drugs which worked on Morgellons were:

-Internally: Flaghyl, Praziquantel, Doxycycline, Levaquin, Tinidazole, Bactrim, Lufenuron, Diflucan, Itraconazole, and all kinds of bitter herbs or sour fruits and anti-fungal enzymes such as e.g. Candex or Blockbuster and natural stress mitigating and hormone-balancing products such as e. g.
+Internally: Flaghyl, Doxycycline, Augmentin IV, Praziquantel, Levaquin, Tinidazole, Bactrim, Lufenuron, Diflucan, Itraconazole, and all kinds of bitter herbs or sour fruits and anti-fungal enzymes such as e.g. Candex or Blockbuster and natural stress mitigating and hormone-balancing products such as e. g.
 Estrogenex.

-Externally: Antibiotic/Antibacterial/Antifungal creams as e.g. Flaghyl (Rosiced) or Bactrim-Cream, Tetracycline, Perphenazine or Terbinafin (Lamisil), and without prescription also the famous DSP cream or DSP Gel helped to reduce and relieve Morgellons skin symptoms.
+Externally: Antibiotic/Antibacterial/Antifungal creams as e.g. Flaghyl (Rosiced) or Bactrim-Cream, Tetracycline, Perphenazine or Terbinafin (Lamisil), and without prescription also DSP cream or DSP Gel helps to reduce and relieve Morgellons skin symptoms.

 Alternative used remedies with some antibacterial properties